Plans to reopen Spain nightlife to come with strict rules

 Following months of lockdown amid the coronavirus pandemic, Spain is looking to reopen its nightlife, but under strict health and safety rules.
 At this moment, we’re sure most of us are keen to see live music events return as soon as possible and to see the dance music scene flourish once more across the globe.
 To bring these concepts and events back in safely, the Spanish government is coming up with a contingency plan for the near future.
 It appears the utmost precaution is being taken in order to avoid a second spike of the virus and to ensure venues reopen in a sustainable fashion; a variety of rules have been drawn up to allow a successful and safe return.
 Nightlife Spain, have proposed these rules and the government plans to adopt these in the coming days.

-Some of the rules will include contactless card/phone payments, wearing masks and drinking from reusable straws to avoid transmission.
+Some of the rules will include contactless card/phone payments to be used on payment card readers, wearing masks and drinking from reusable straws to avoid transmission.
 Furthermore, we are likely to see dance floors separated into designated dancing areas to maintain social distancing and whats more, we might see similar ideas apply to popular areas such as restrooms and VIP sections.

 The rules won’t just consider customers though, as the government have also carefully considered the protection of venue staff.
 For example, we will see DJs get their own designated performing space and doormen will have reduced contact with queuing patrons by utilising a traffic light system at venue entryways.